samuelmh/django-smh_gallery/README.md

 ### Configuring the base ###
-*   __base.html__
-The file myapp/templates/base.html defines de basic template that will be loaded for every page.
+*   The file __myapp/templates/base.html__ defines de basic template that will be loaded for every page.
 If you edit the file, you can change manually thing like:
     *   The title of the page
     *   The navigation bar sections
     *   The footer so you can put your copyright message.
     *   The Bootstrap theme (mainly the colors).
 See [Boottheme][5] and [Style Bootstrap][6].

 *   __Sections__

     The first issue you have to face is to define the sections your web will have.
 In the provided example there are four links: the homepage, my blog (external), a gallery and the about page.
 With some knowledge of html and the [Bootstrap documentation][3] (see the examples section), you will be able to redefine all.

-*   __Defining a internal link__
-A internal link is a link to somewhere in your web.
+*   An _internal link__ is a link to somewhere in your web.
 I recommend you to follow the examples when defining an internal link:
     1. Link to the home (exception)
     `<a href="{% url home %}">Home</a>`
     2. Link to a satic page (not the homepage).